 Virality is often referred to as a state when the rate of adoption increases dramatically because more and more people are sharing it.

 Product-led Growth – Benefits

 Product-led firms tend to grow faster than sales-led or marketing-led companies.
 This happens because businesses that adopt a PLG strategy have to focus on making their product excellent.

-Offering your target audience a free-trial period or a freemium version of your tools or software help yous widen the top of your funnel.
+Offering your target audience a free-trial period or a freemium version of your tools or software helps yous widen the top of your funnel.
 This is powerful because here, the end-user is using and evaluating the exact product for free.

 It is easier to scale a business when you use a product-led sales growth model.
 While your competitors are busy hiring salespeople, you are focusing on ways to make your product more valuable and desirable amongst the customers.

 If you are a SaaS company, then product-led growth will help you achieve more with a few employees.
-In addition to that, your product is designed for individuals to onboard themselves without any manhandling, and thus reducing your marketing expenses.
+In addition to that, your product is designed for individuals to onboard themselves without any manhandling, thus reducing your marketing expenses.